hashgraph/hedera-sourcify/README.md

 | `OPEN_IN_REMIX`             | Flag to activate link "Open in Remix" (default is false)                                        |
 | `CREATE2_VERIFICATION`      | Flag to activate create2 verification (default is false)                                        |

-#### Customizing the favicon

-The favicon may be modified by providing alternative versions of the 3 following files: `manifest.json`, `favicon.ico`, `favicon-16x16.png`, `favicon-32x32.png` and passing them to the `ui` service via mount points.
+The favicon may be customized by providing alternative versions of the 3 following files: `manifest.json`, `favicon.ico`, `favicon-16x16.png`, `favicon-32x32.png` and passing them to the `ui` service via mount points.

-This can be done for instance by adding the following to the definition of the `ui` service in the `docker-compose` yaml file used:
+This can be done for instance by adding the following to the definition of the `ui` service in the `compose.yaml` file used

 ```yaml
 volumes: